Academic Visitor Programmes

 1. The Visiting Scholars Programme

 The Visiting Scholars Programme is for academics and professionals working on practical and applied ethics.
 Applicants should hold a doctorate, or have professional experience in addition to an MA or comparable degree.
+To be eligible to apply for academic visitor status, prospective applicants must hold an established teaching post in a Philosophy department at another University, or hold an equivalent post in a relevant professional field (ie Law or Medicine).
 A successful applicant will have a sponsor within the Centre who will be her/his main contact, though s/he should not expect supervision or formal mentoring.
 Visiting scholars are invited to attend St Cross Ethics Seminar Series; Uehiro Practical Ethics Seminar Series; Uehiro Lectures; Wellcome Lectures in Neuroethics; and other special lectures organised during term time.
 Visiting scholars may attend other lectures and seminars within the University only with the prior permission of the lecturer or class-giver.
 The Centre cannot provide financial support to visiting scholars; all applicants must secure external funding for their time in Oxford.
 Visiting scholars will be entitled to an Academic Visitor University Card, allowing them to use specialist libraries in Oxford.
 Visiting Scholar status is usually held for a term or equivalent (three months) in the first instance, and may vary at the discretion of the Visitor Committee.
 Research Fellows whose funder pays the Fellow directly and requires them to find a host institute may be considered for the period of the fellowship on a separate basis as a Hosted Research Fellow.

 2. The Visiting Student Programme